isc-projects/bind9/doc/arm/config-intro.inc.rst

 Introduction
 ------------

-BIND 9 uses a single configuration file called :iscman:`named.conf`.
-:iscman:`named.conf` is typically located in either /etc/namedb or /usr/local/etc/namedb.
+BIND 9 uses a single configuration file called :ref:`named.conf <named_conf>`. which is typically located in either /etc/namedb or /usr/local/etc/namedb.

    ..
 Note:: If :ref:`rndc<ops_rndc>` is being used locally (on the same host